Atticus29/dataJitsu/bugs.md

 - [x] //TODO createEventInVideo from form submission

 # Resolved issues
+- [x] Tests pass in isolation but not together (need something to emit "Stop" whenever I leave the page)
 - [x] When you add a new item, the snackbar fires off
 - [x] Collection added and collection already exists snackbars aren't displaying when they are supposed to
 - [x] Adding a collection never dismissed the snackbar and it appears at the top